How could I not be when the roof suddenly starts horrifyingly cracking and caving in the inky darkness?

 Do you ever have some days that feel like a heavy x-ray blanket is weighing you down?

-Lately, that’s what it’s been like: a long string of family situations that have taken heaps of time, been stressful, and exhausting.
+Lately, that’s what it’s been like: a long string of family situations that have taken heaps of time and are stressful and exhausting.

 Whether it’s circumstances, finances, health, or people problems, God hasn’t left your side.
 And yes, sometimes it’s just hormones.
 But those hormone changes are crazy!